outsidedav/swift/starter_kit/starter_kits.md

 ## App Details view
 {: #app_details_view}

 The App Details view displays a list of services that are configured for your app.
 For each item in the list, you can see the service name, links to other information, and an **actions** button with three vertically aligned dots.
 The **actions** button options are to remove services from an app, open dashboard for service, and delete service.
-Removing a service instance only removes the association to this app, and does not delete the service instance.
-Also the service credentials are consolidated on this view, so you don't have to visit each individual service instance views to get them.
+Removing a service instance removes the association to this app, and does not delete the service instance.
+Also, the service credentials are consolidated on this view, so you don't have to visit each individual service instance views to get them.

 ![{{site.data.keyword.cloud_notm}} Developer Console for Apple App Details view](images/project_details_screen.png "App Details view") <br> *{{site.data.keyword.cloud_notm}} Developer Console for Apple App Details view*

-The App Details view also allows you to add new or existing services to your app that were not part of the original starter kit.
-Click the **Add Resource** link in the service list box to do this.
+By using the App Details view, you can add new or existing services to your app that were not part of the original Starter Kit.
+Click the **Add Resource** link in the service list box add services.
 The available services depend on the type of app, and the services that are available in a region, so not all services are available to associate with all apps.

 ![{{site.data.keyword.cloud_notm}} Developer Console for Apple Add Resource dialog](images/add_resource_screen.png "Add Resource dialog") <br> *{{site.data.keyword.cloud_notm}} Developer Console for Apple Add Resource dialog*